shovon/hyperguard/README.md

 }
 ```

-Ninazu becomes especially powerful when larger `Validator`s are comprised from smaller reusable validators, that serve their own purpose.
+Type Guardian becomes especially powerful when larger `Validator`s are comprised from smaller reusable validators, that serve their own purpose.
 These validators can then be used across multiple larger validators.

 ### Installing

-By design, Ninazu places you under **no obligation** to use any package manager; you most certainly can copy and paste either [`lib.ts`](https://github.com/shovon/type-guardian/blob/main/lib.ts) for TypeScript, [`dist/lib.js`](https://github.com/shovon/valentina/blob/main/dist/lib.js) for CommonJS (require), or [`dist/esm/lib.js`](https://github.com/shovon/type-guardian/blob/main/dist/esm/lib.js) for importing via the `import` statement.
+By design, Type Guardian places you under **no obligation** to use any package manager; you most certainly can copy and paste either [`lib.ts`](https://github.com/shovon/type-guardian/blob/main/lib.ts) for TypeScript, [`dist/lib.js`](https://github.com/shovon/valentina/blob/main/dist/lib.js) for CommonJS (require), or [`dist/esm/lib.js`](https://github.com/shovon/type-guardian/blob/main/dist/esm/lib.js) for importing via the `import` statement.

 With that said, you are certainly more than welcomed to use a package manager, especially since it will allow you to easily upgrade, without the possibility of errors while copying and pasting.

 #### npm (Node.js, Webpack, Vite, Browserify, or any other that use npm)

-If you are using Node.js or a bundler that uses npm, Ninazu has been published to npm for your convenience.
+If you are using Node.js or a bundler that uses npm, Type Guardian has been published to npm for your convenience.
 You can install using your preferred package manager.
 For example:

 - npm: `npm install type-guardian`
 - Yarn: `yarn add type-guardian`
 - pnpm: `pnpm add type-guardian`

 Additional, for the JavaScript CommonJS code, transpilers should not be needed.
-However if you are having trouble importing Ninazu into your bundler (Webpack, Vite, Browserify, etc.), then please do [open a new issue](https://github.com/shovon/type-guardian/issues), and I will investigate.
+However if you are having trouble importing Type Guardian into your bundler (Webpack, Vite, Browserify, etc.), then please do [open a new issue](https://github.com/shovon/type-guardian/issues), and I will investigate.

 ##### Importing via CommonJS `require`